-EDUC373 (Not Liberal Arts) \$ Curriculum and Methods in the Secondary School: Mathematics 3 hrs.
+EDUC373 (Not Liberal Arts) \$ Secondary Curriculum and Methods II: Instruction and Classroom Environments in Mathematics 3 hrs.
 3 crs.
 Latest curriculum materials and styles of teaching based on current theories of learning; daily and long-term planning of classroom instruction; techniques for measurement and evaluation; the need for designing content, methods, and materials to meet individual differences.
 "Laboratory experiences" in schools and community provide opportunity for practical application of theory.
-Preq: Formal admission to the teacher education program for teacher education candidates, departmental permission for non-degree students.
+Preq: EDUC 395 Secondary Curriculum & Methods I: Learning Goals and Assessments Across Curriculum Admission to the Teacher Education curriculum and methods courses.
+Departmental permission for non-degree students.
+Thirty hours of fieldwork is required.

-EDUC375 (Not Liberal Arts) \$ Curriculum and Methods in the Secondary Schools: Biology 3 hrs.
+EDUC375 (Not Liberal Arts) \$ Secondary Curriculum and Methods II: Instruction and Classroom Environments in Biology 3 hrs.
 3 crs.
 Latest curriculum materials and styles of teaching based on current theories of learning; daily and long-term planning of classroom instruction; techniques for measurement and evaluation; the need for designing content, methods, and materials to meet individual differences.
 Laboratory experiences in schools and community provide opportunity for practical application of theory.
-Preq: Formal admission to the teacher education program for teacher education candidates, departmental permission for non-degree students.
+Preq: EDUC 395 Secondary Curriculum & Methods I: Learning Goals and Assessments Across Curriculum Admission to the Teacher Education curriculum and methods courses.
+Departmental permission for non-degree students.
+Thirty hours of fieldwork is required.

-EDUC377 (Not Liberal Arts) \$ Curriculum and Methods in the Secondary Schools: Chemistry 3 hrs.
+EDUC377 (Not Liberal Arts) \$ Secondary Curriculum and Methods II: Instruction and Classroom Environments in Chemistry 3 hrs.
 3 crs.
 Latest curriculum materials and styles of teaching based on current theories of learning; daily and long-term planning of classroom instruction; techniques for measurement and evaluation; the need for designing content, methods, and materials to meet individual differences.
 Laboratory experiences in schools and community provide opportunity for practical application of theory.
-Preq: Formal admission to the teacher education program for teacher education candidates, departmental permission for non-degree students.
+Preq: EDUC 395 Secondary Curriculum & Methods I: Learning Goals and Assessments Across Curriculum Admission to the Teacher Education curriculum and methods courses.
+Departmental permission for non-degree students.
+Thirty hours of fieldwork is required.

 EDUC378 (Not Liberal Arts) Advanced Socio-Linguistics: Literacy for K-12 English Language Learners 3 hrs.
 3 crs.
 This course focuses on the examination of the theory, research and practices that affect reading and writing for speakers of English as a Second Language.
 Based on current theory, practices, and researched-based skills and knowledge about instructional strategies, socio-linguistic and literacy pedagogical practices will be examined, explored and developed for K-12 English Language Learners (ELLs).
-Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission required Fieldwork required

-EDUC379 (Not Liberal Arts) Teaching Mathematics, Science, and Social Studies to English Language Learners (ELLs) K-12 3 hrs.
-3 crs.
-This course focuses on the examination of the theory, research, and practices that affect math, science and social studies instruction for K-12 English Language Learners (ELLs).
+Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission required Fieldwork required research, and practices that affect math, science and social studies instruction for K-12 English Language Learners (ELLs).
 It will focus on building teacher background and knowledge of the content needs of ELLs in in the math, science and social studies classroom to make these content area subjects accessible to ELLs at all grade levels, K-12.
 It will also focus on the methods and strategies for teaching math, science and social studies to ELLs, material adaptation, assessment accommodations for teaching ELLs in content classrooms, and the implementation of research-based instructional strategies, interventions and assessment practices aligned to support K-12 ELL in content learning Preq: EDUC 268, EDUC 369 or EDUC 340; or Department Permission Required Fieldwork required